-Find more bathroom ideas on our dedicated hub page.
+Find more inspiration on our bathroom ideas page.

 1. Make a feature of bathroom windows

 In a space with stand out original features – a beautiful stained glass window for example – opt for a light and neutral scheme.
 It's an easy and effective way to make a traditional bathroom feel bright and spacious, while ensuring that an incredible feature becomes a focal point.

 2. Choose wall panels for a traditional look